Oil Condition Monitoring (OCM)

 Global OCM programmes carried out by our team of experts

-Using our Intertek OCM programme is easy and cost-effective.
+Using our Intertek OCM or UOA programme is easy and cost-effective.
 By using Intertek to routinely test and check the condition of your machinery lubricating oils, you receive valuable comprehensive reports on both the condition of the lubricating oils and their machinery.
 We develop individual testing programmes to meet your Total Quality Assurance needs and ensure sample collection, shipping, testing and reporting is seamless, efficient, and cost-effective.